nil-two/gr/README.md

 gr
 ==

-Find the golden number which.
+Find the numbers which related to the golden ratio.

 Usage
 -----

 ```
 $ gr OPTION...
-Find the golden number.
+Find the numbers which related to the golden ratio.

 Predicates:
   -n, --near=N      find numbers near N